Martin Schmid: Return

 Schmid spent his last years in San Miguel de Velasco and in San Ignacio de Velasco, where he was, along with his fellow brother Johann Mesner (1703–68), entrusted with manufacturing and gilding the altars.
 In 1767, the Jesuits of San Ignacio received an order of expulsion by King Charles III of Spain.
 The 73-year-old Schmid was hoping he would not be affected by the eviction because of his age.
 Nonetheless, in 1768 he had to start the arduous journey home.
-With other deportees he crossed the Andes up to Arica, Chile by mule.
+With other deportees he crossed the Andes up to Arica, Chile, by mule.
 From there he traveled by boat, via Lima, to Panama.
-He then proceeded via Cartagena, (Colombia) to Havana, and finally reached Cadiz, Spain in 1769.
-After a 15-month detention in El Puerto de Santa Maria he was allowed to leave Spain.
+He then proceeded via Cartagena, Colombia, to Havana, and finally reached Cádiz, Spain in 1769.
+After a 15-month detention in El Puerto de Santa María he was allowed to leave Spain.
 In mid-November 1770 he arrived in Augsburg.
 In the spring of 1771, Schmid returned to his home in Switzerland.
 He spent more than one year at the Jesuit College of Lucerne.
 He died there aged 77, and was buried at the Jesuit Church of Lucerne.

 Effect

 Besides his work as a missionary, Martin Schmid made a significant contribution to the enculturation of the Chiquitos Indians.
-With the introduction of European music, and the manufacturing of musical instruments, he has a significant, long-term influence on their musical culture.
-He may have helped significantly to impart knowledge of craftsmanship and agriculture.
+With the introduction of European music, and the manufacturing of musical instruments, he has had a major, long-term influence on their musical culture.
+He may have helped to impart knowledge of craftsmanship and agriculture.
 With the creation of a dictionary, he contributed to the writing system and the conservation of the Chiquitano language.
-However, his most enduring achievements were his churches and their interior decoration.
+However, arguably his most enduring achievements were his churches and their interior decoration.

 These churches, and the churches of his students, in: San Javier, Concepción, Santa Ana de Velasco, San Miguel de Velasco, San Rafael de Velasco, and San José were listed by the UNESCO as World Heritage Sites in 1990.

-With his letters Schmid left us a valuable cultural history heritage.
+With his letters Schmid left a cultural history heritage.